luna4dev/prunk/readme.md

 ## 🙏 Acknowledgments

-- Built with Next.js and AWS Lambda
+- Built with React and AWS Lambda
 - Inspired by Google Drive and Dropbox
 - Icons from [Heroicons](https://heroicons.com/)